Left to right: Mike Einziger, Jose Pasillas, DJ Kilmore, Ben Kenney, Brandon Boyd

 Book Ends: Light Grenades has "Earth to Bella", Parts 1 and 2 (though Part 1 is in the middle of the album instead of at the beginning).
 Averted when they are played as a single song in concert.

 B-Side: The second disc of the Monuments and Melodies album consists largely of these.
-Another one, not included on that album, is the Make Yourself B-side "Crowded Elevator".
+Another one, not included on that album, is the Make Yourself B-side "Crowded Elevator" (which was included in an EP, "When Incubus Attacks Vol. 1").

-Darker and Edgier: A Crow Left of the Murder was a turn in this direction compared to its predecessor Morning View, and while it wasn't as musically heavy as their earlier album S.C.I.E.N.C.E., it did feature some of the band's most pointed social commentary.
+Darker and Edgier: A Crow Left of the Murder was a turn in this direction compared to its predecessor Morning View, and while it wasn't as musically heavy as their earlier album S.C.I.E.N.C.E., it did feature some of the band's most pointed social commentary; "Megalomaniac" being a prominent example.

 Last Note Nightmare: "The Odyssey" ends abruptly with some electronic static-like noise, creating a comparable effect to what you'd find on corrupted MP3 files from file sharing services.